bronte123/-/about.md

 <p class="message">
   <pre>
-  “Life is like riding a bicycle.
+  “Life is like iding a bicycle.
 To keep your balance you must keep moving.”
   <br>
  															- Albert Einstein